dbakewel/netbots/README.md

 ## Prerequisites

-### Python 3
+### Python 3.6 or higher

-NetBots uses Python 3 (tested on python 3.7.3) which can be installed from [https://www.python.org/downloads/](https://www.python.org/downloads/).
+NetBots uses Python 3.6 or higher (tested on python 3.7.3) which can be installed from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Only the standard python 3 libraries are required.

-> If multiple versions of python are installed, ensure you are running python 3, not python 2.
-The examples in this README use the "python" command assuming python 3 is the default.
-The command "python3" (Linux) or "py -3" (Windows) may be required to force python 3.
+> If multiple versions of python are installed, ensure you are running python 3.6+, not python 3.5 or python 2.
+The examples in this README use the "python" command assuming python 3.6+ is the default.
+The command "python3" (Linux) or "py -3" (Windows) may be required to force the correct version.

 ### NetBots Code